Asana/SGTM/README.md

 ## Testing on Staging
 SGTM's terraform configuration will also spin up a staging cluster that you can use for manual testing.
 To only deploy changes to staging, run `terragrunt apply --target=module.sgtm-staging`.
 To direct webhook events to your staging cluster, use API gateway endpoint `/sgtm_staging` instead of `/sgtm`.

 You can also choose to create new staging clusters, by copying the `module "sgtm-staging"` in `main.tf`.
-Be sure to choose a new name for your staging cluster and update the `naming_suffix` parameter so that terraform deosn't override existing resources.
+Be sure to choose a new name for your staging cluster and update the `naming_suffix` parameter so that terraform doesn't override existing resources.

 ## Testing Locally
 You can also choose to test your changes locally.
 Here are step-by-step instructions on how to test manually/locally: